 5. Define the duration and budget of your post promotion

-The last step is deciding how long you want your promoted post to be boosted for and how much you want to spend during that period.
+The last step is deciding how long you want your promoted post to be promoted for and how much you want to spend during that period.

-Once you’ve filled these settings out, Facebook will show you an estimate of how many people your boosted post will reach and how much you will spend per day on average.
+Once you’ve filled these settings out, Facebook will show you an estimate of how many people your promoted post will reach and how much you will spend per day on average.

 Once everything looks good, click the “Boost” button and you will have successfully promoted a Facebook post.